zkgoldsmith/H2O2-chirality/README.md

 This should take at least a few moments to work.
 If it works, send me or post here a screenshot of the plot; if it doesn't then email me the error message and we will troubleshoot from there.

+## KM: Results of AIMD Calculation

+The AIMD calculation differs from the single-point energy calculations and the geometry optimization calculations due to temperature being a factor, the amount of time used for the AIMD calculation, and the amount of times the AIMD calculation was ran.